Zyphaex/Zyphaex/README.md

 # Hi, I'm Sam :wave:

-I'm a `Computer Science` graduate from Nottingham Trent University, a `Full-Stack Web Developer` and `Software Engineer` with a proven record of academic and project success.
-I seek to apply my skills and provide a collaborative approach to contribute towards organisational excellence in system health, scalability, and longevity.
+I'm a `Computer Science` graduate from Nottingham Trent University, a `Full-Stack` `Web Developer` and `Software Engineer` with a proven record of academic and project success.

 If you're interested in working with me or have a question, please feel free to get in touch.